Artist-in-Residence Program

 The program supports the revitalization of the Erie Canal by blending art with storytelling to illuminate its cultural, environmental, and historical significance.
 Through exhibitions, events, and public programs, the AIR program brings new perspectives to the Canal's lasting impact on New York State and the nation.

-We are thrilled to welcome the 2025 Artists-in-Residence, Kari Varner and Sarah Cameron Sunde, who will begin their year-long exploration of the Erie Canal.
+We are thrilled to welcome the 2026 Artists-in-Residence, Hannah Smith Allen and Z Behl, who will begin their year-long exploration of the Erie Canal.
 Stay tuned for updates on their journey!

 2026 Artists-in-Residence